scbarrett/mdcf-adventium/pcashutoff-doc/src/site/sphinx/aadl/models.rst

     Structure of the PCA Infusion System

-Above can be seen five component blocks either contained by, or attached to other components with communication links over which they can interact.
+Above can be seen five component blocks either contained by, or attached to, other components with communication links over which they can interact.
 The yellow labels give an idea of the intended purpose of the boxes and their connections.
 They also allude to the notion of characterizing elements with